lowbudgetlcs/dennys/README.md

    git remote -v # confirm the changes
    ```
 You can now run the project with `make run`.
 This will create a local postgres database.
 As well as this,
-`make run-dev` will run a [pgadmin](https://www.pgadmin.org/) instance to easily look at the local database.
+`make dev` will run a [pgadmin](https://www.pgadmin.org/) instance to easily look at the local database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>